-- A blog post.
-We are looking for objective pieces that talk about a particular issue or happening, not a personal experience.
+- Do not send us a blog post.
+We are looking for objective pieces that talk about a particular issue or happening, not a personal emotional experience.
 The piece should be relevant for the reader as much as it is for you.
 Always ask yourself before writing: why would/should a reader care?

-- An article detailing the work of a particular NGO or organization (we prefer to focus on the issue/s the organization addresses).
+- The article should not be detailing the work of a particular NGO or organization (we prefer to focus on the issue/s the organization addresses).

-- An article that promotes or condemns any religion or political party.
+- We won’t accept an article that promotes or condemns any religion or political party.